Best TeamViewer Alternatives

 2. Dameware Remote Support

-For slightly different use cases than DRE, as an on-premises software, Dameware Remote Support (DRS) works with an unlimited number of end users over Linux, Windows, or macOS X. Remote connections are safely established over the internet or via LAN.
+For slightly different use cases than DRE, Dameware Remote Support (DRS™) is on-premises software that works with an unlimited number of end users over LinuxWindows, and macOS X. Remote connections are safely established over the internet or via LAN.
 In simplifying the Windows administration process, the software also accesses reboot systems and allows users to view and clear event logs and delete or move files.

 Built-in remote admin tools facilitate remote management of Active Directory environments and deliver remote support from iOS and Android devices at any time from anywhere.
 A distinct feature of DRS is its partly remote system, which uses system tools to troubleshoot issues on a device without needing to launch a full remote-control session on the host.
-It also allows for mass deployment of agents to devices and integration with a help desk integration.
+It also allows for mass deployment of agents to devices and help desk integration.
 Additionally, DRS offers user account and permissions management.

 3. Mikogo

 Mikogo runs directly within the browser on most primary operating systems with no download or installation necessary, saving businesses and end users time.
-It features all the standard components of a strong online meeting software, such as chat features, interactive whiteboard functionality, recording and playback tools, and more.
-Admin roles can be switched out quickly and easily, and with the Mikogo HTML viewer, teams of up to 25 users can access a computer simultaneously.
+It features all the standard components of strong online meeting software, such as chat features, interactive whiteboard functionality, recording and playback tools, and more.
+Admin roles can be switched out quickly and easily, and with the Mikogo HTML viewer, teams of up to twenty-five users can access a computer simultaneously.

 With high-quality VoIP and teleconferencing numbers for many countries, Mikogo makes virtual meetings easy.
 Users will enjoy the convenience of multiple monitor support for up to four screens and a data transfer function to safely share and exchange sensitive files up to 200MB with each other.